Aryetis/Obenkyobo/DevReadme.md

 QT_QPA_PLATFORM = kobo_obenkyobo (keep an eye on https://github.com/Rain92/qt5-kobo-platform-plugin to switch back to official qpa plugin once issues are resolved over here)
 ```

+And that's it!
+With all of that done, you should now be able to simply click the "Run" button to compile and send eveything necessary to your kobo device over the air.

-NEVER modify any of the .sh scripts under windows...
+Also, NEVER modify any of the .sh scripts under windows...
 Windows end of line will mess things up when ran on linux, or at the very least use `win2unix` afterwards to fix line endings issues.

 ### Setup gdb